interactivesolutions/honeycomb-core-ui/README.md

 required | Is this field required |
 requiredVisible | Should required be visible (*) |
 hidden | Used in edit forms to hide some information so user can not see it but it required for submit |
+note | Annotation for input field (password needs to be 8-20 symbols and etc)

 ## SingleLine
 Simple single line with multilanguage support.